Not all pages are available in English. In this case, content is displayed in German.

 Guided tours

 Visitors can expect an exciting look behind the scenes of the theatre.
+Once a month, the Theater und Orchester Heidelberg offers a public guided tour.
 The guided tour costs €5 (€3 reduced) per person and lasts one hour.

 Groups of 10 or more people or 5th graders and above can make an individual appointment for a guided tour.
 This is only possible in conjunction with a performance.